-Susan E. Mazer, PhD is recognized as a one of the world’s outstanding jazz harpists.
-Susan has a long performing career, ranging from playing with the Detroit Symphony under the batons of world-renowned conductors, to performing as a soloist Harrah’s in Lake Tahoe, Nevada, where she held a solo position for over 15 years.
-She has also performed with jazz pianist Ahmad Jamal at the Village Vanguard club in New York City, with Natalie Cole, Frank Sinatra and Frank Sinatra, Jr., as well as other well-known musicians.
+Susan E. Mazer, Ph.D. is recognized as one of the world’s outstanding jazz harpists.
+Susan has a long performing career, ranging from playing with the Detroit Symphony under the batons of world-renowned conductors to performing as a soloist at Harrah’s in Lake Tahoe, Nevada, where she held a solo position for over 15 years.
+She has also performed with jazz pianist Ahmad Jamal at the Village Vanguard club in New York City, with Natalie Cole, Frank Sinatra, and Frank Sinatra, Jr., as well as other well-known musicians.
 After many years of classical performance, including two degrees in music, Susan chose to move into jazz and world music.

 In addition, Susan is a pioneer in the development of and performance on an Electro-acoustic harp.